huiguangwang/huiguangwang.github.io/_posts/2026-01-21-Rebar_welding.md

 </div>

 <div style="text-align: justify;">
   <p style="margin-top: 10px;">The automation of rebar cage welding is challenged by the geometric complexity of joints with tie bars and the prohibitive labor costs associated with annotating real-world datasets.
-To overcome these challenges, this paper proposes a geometry-driven, domain-gap-free perception and execution framework.
+To overcome these challenges, this paper proposes a geometry-driven perception and execution framework.
 Specifically, an automated annotation pipeline generates training labels directly from real-world RGB-D scans.
-By integrating density-based heatmap analysis for regions of interest localization and local density statistics, the system accurately distinguishes complex joints from standard X-type joints, thereby automatically selecting target ROIs.
+By employing a heatmap-based mechanism for global ROI localization and classification, the system accurately distinguishes complex joints from standard X-type joints via local density statistics, thereby automatically providing valid candidate regions for data labeling.
 Leveraging inherent longitudinal-transverse geometric priors, background structures are explicitly modeled and subtracted to extract valid instances.
 Furthermore, to resolve pose ambiguities caused by geometric symmetry, a symmetric candidate pose strategy is introduced that accounts for multiple feasible tie bar orientations.
-Experiments demonstrate a 99.12% segmentation success rate and a 98.30% welding success rate, validating the proposed methods.
+Experiments on real-world data demonstrate a 99.12% segmentation success rate and a 98.30% welding success rate, validating the proposed methods.
   </p>
   <p><strong>Keywords:</strong> Robotic welding; Rapid annotation; Instance segmentation; Symmetry issue
   </p>